dhanton/quantum-chess/README.md

 # Quantum Chess

-An implementation of quantum chess based on a very interesting [pre-print](https://arxiv.org/abs/1906.05836).
+A quantum version of chess based on a very interesting [pre-print](https://arxiv.org/abs/1906.05836).
 You can play any of the multiple [game modes](game_modes/) available, or you can create your own.
 You can also play the [tutorials](tutorials/) to learn about the rules of the game and quantum physics in general.

 ## Prerequisites